matthewasisgress/multiway-classification/README.md

 We apply R package **cpfa** (Asisgress, 2025) to three real datasets.
 First, we apply the package to the MNIST dataset (LeCun, Cortes, and Burges, 1998; LeCun et al., 2002)---showing how to use the package to distinguish between digits of 2 and 3, a binary classification problem.
-We further apply the package to the Fashion MNIST dataset (Xiao, Rasul, and Vollgraf, 2017)---distinguishing among images of tops, trousers, and sandals, which is a multiclass classification problem.
+Next, we apply the package to the Fashion MNIST dataset (Xiao, Rasul, and Vollgraf, 2017)---distinguishing among images of tops, trousers, and sandals, which is a multiclass classification problem.
 Finally, we apply the package to the VesselMNIST3D dataset (Yang et